alcance/angular-essentials/README.md

 ## The ngIf directive

 The nglf directive could be used in the same way as the ngShow directive; however, while the ngShow directive just deals with the visibility of the element, the ngIf directive prevents the rendering of an element in our template.

+## The ngInclude directive

+AngularJS provides a way to include other external HTML fragments in our pages.
+The ngInclude directive allows the fragmentation and reuse of the application layout and is an important concept to explore

+## Creating our own directives

+Now that we have already studied a bunch of built-in directives of a framework, it's time to create our own reusable components!
+First, we need to know how to register a new directive into our module.

+Basically, it's the same process that we use for the controller; however, the directives require the creation of something called Directive Definition Object that will be used to configure the directive's behavior.

+### template

+Imagine the number of times you have had the same snippet of the HTML code repeated over your application code.
+In the following code snippet, we are going to create a new directive with the code to reuse

+### templateUrl

+There is another way to achieve the same goal with more quality.
+We just need to move the HTML snippet to an isolated file and bind it using the templateUrl property.

+### replace

+Sometimes it might be interesting to discard the original element, where the directive was attached, replacing it by the directive's template.
+This can be done by enabling the replace property